ltg-uic/roomquake/README.md

-# RoomQuake
+# roomCast
-RoomQuake is a nutella application that transforms the classroom into a seismic area and allows kids to learn about earthquakes.
+roomCast is a nutella application that transforms the classroom into a seismic area and allows kids to learn about earthquakes.

 ## Running
 Like all nutella applications simply